Azerbaijan's capital Baku is a Strategic Pearl of the Caspian Sea

 I have to admit: Baku is everything Beirut could have been.
 As a proud Lebanese, I acknowledge that it hurts a bit.
 That is understated.

-Which neighboring country can say the same?
+Which neighbouring country can say the same?

 Aliyev's - and his father's - rule could be compared to leaders of the Arabian Gulf's rich oil states.
 His foreign policies are best described as progressive.
 He is a strategic mastermind who knows how the geopolitical game is played.
 In the past decade, cooperation with the European Union was strengthened while maintaining strong economic ties with Russia.

-At the same time, he maintains strategic relations with its neighboring countries, except Armenia.
+At the same time, he maintains strategic relations with its neighbouring countries, except Armenia.
 His alliances go far beyond Azerbaijan’s borders; his partnership with Israel illustrates that best.
 That is interesting, to say the least, for a Shiah-dominated country that enforces secularism.

 Compare that to Western Europe and the USA.
 With some exceptions, governed by mediocre leaders obsessed with opening their borders for migrants while ignoring the will of their people.
 Bound by a vague and perverse woke agenda where derained transgender rhetoric is the new normal.
 Policies that killed economies compromised democracies and turned large parts of beautiful historic cities into no-go areas.